AWM-PGH-Digital-Collections/Digital-Collections-Strategy/06_Digital_Asset_Management.md

 The following are projects initiated or deployed in 2020 that exemplify the Organizational Transformation strategy outlined above:

-* Attending the IIIF 2020 Conference in Boston, MA
+* Attending the IIIF 2020 Conference in Boston, MA.
+* Ensuring that EVERY digital asset has the proper copyright and use information attached to it.

 -----